ICO (file format): File structure

 32-bit images (including 32-bit BITMAPINFOHEADER-format BMP images) are specifically a 24-bit image with the addition of an 8-bit channel for alpha compositing.
 Thus, in 32-bit images, the AND mask is not required, but recommended for consideration.
 Windows XP and higher will use a 32-bit image in less than True color mode by constructing an AND mask based on the alpha channel (if one does not reside with the image already) if no 24-bit version of the image is supplied in the ICO/CUR file.
 However, earlier versions of Windows interpret all pixels with 100% opacity unless an AND mask is supplied with the image.
 Supplying a custom AND mask will also allow for tweaking and hinting by the icon author.
 Even if the AND mask is not supplied, if the image is in Windows BMP format, the BMP header must still specify a doubled height.

 It's important to note that in the AND mask, as for the pixel array of the bitmap, padding bytes must be appended to the end of each row in order to bring up its length to a multiple of four bytes since it's basically a (monochrome) bitmap.
 The AND mask of an 8x8 pixels bitmap would have 1 byte of data and 3 bytes of padding(8*8*1bpp = 64 bits/8 = 8 bytes of total rows, so each row is 1 byte and 3 bytes of padding are needed), a 16x16 bitmap's AND mask would have 2 bytes of data and 2 bytes of padding, a 32x32 bitmap's AND mask would have 4 bytes of data and no padding.
 Note that the quantity of padding bytes needed depend on the dimensions of the bitmap and not its color depth since the AND mask is 1 bit per pixel regardless.

-Outline

 All values in ICO/CUR files are represented in little-endian byte order.